Home

 Press

-This intellectually stimulating event brings together visionaries, thought leaders and practitioners at the forefront of the AI and creative disciplines dialogue.
+Debates in AI (April 11-12, 2024) brought together visionaries, thought leaders and practitioners working at the forefront of the AI and creative disciplines dialogue.

 Taeyoon Choi